vervallsweg/cast-web-api/README.md

 # cast-web-api
 Web API for Google Cast enabled devices, based on the [node-castv2](https://github.com/thibauts/node-castv2 "node-castv2") implementation by thibauts.

-This API is only intendend to be used on your local network **not for hosting on the public internet**.
+This API is only intended to be used on your local network **not for hosting on the public internet**.

 ## Installation
 	$ npm install cast-web-api -g